Latest on Giant’s road and mountain bikes

 Naturally, Giant has a gargantuan selection of road bikes, mountain bikes, cyclocross and gravel bikes, hybrids and e-bikes to choose from.
 There’s even a separate range of women’s bikes sold under the Liv brand name (check out our Liv Bikes page for more info).
 It’s a huge range, it really is, so let’s try to break it down for you…

-Giant’s road bike range consists of aero race bikes like the Propel, lightweight race bikes like the TCR Advanced, endurance-focused models like the Defy Advanced, entry-level all-rounders like the Contend, and triathlon-TT models like the Trinity Advanced.
+Giant’s road bike range consists of aero race bikes such as the Propel, lightweight race bikes such as the TCR Advanced, endurance-focused models such as the Defy Advanced, entry-level all-rounders such as the Contend, and triathlon-TT models such as the Trinity Advanced.

 - Check out our Giant road bike reviews to find the right one for you.